AK-r47/E-commerce-website/README.md

    - Username: `admin`
    - Password: `adminfahad`
 3. Once logged in, you can manage products, orders, customers, and other administrative tasks from the admin panel.

-Congratulations!
-You have successfully installed and set up the e-commerce website on your local development environment.
-You can now customize the website, add your products, and explore its various features.

-Please note that this installation guide assumes a basic local development environment.
-For deploying the website to a production server, additional configuration and security considerations may apply.